-SP IP • Functional, logic architecture Overall operationa rsical description of the specific developments linked to the operational requirements or system architecture including alternative energy solutions for RS, energy management of the stations, alternative fuels for railways, systems improvement for low consumption emissions noise and vibrations, or systems for a healthier railways economic assessments for these developments global simulation results of the foreseen demonstrators zones in stations, depots, terminals FA1.
-Data set and interfaces for the and connected industry areas Integration with yard and station management FA2 Engineering rules for terminals FA2 Operational movements in terminals FA5 system requirements automation components such as automated/automatic brake test system or automated parking brake system.
+SP IP • Functional, architecture Overall oper physical • description of the specific developments linked to the operational requirements or system architecture including alternative energy solutions for RS, energy management of the stations, alternative fuels for railways, systems improvement for low consumption emissions noise and vibrations, or systems for a healthier railways economic assessments for these developments global simulation results of the foreseen demonstrators zones in stations, depots, terminals and connected industry areas

 Task 2 linked: Previous sections in this document include the expectations on FA1 and FA2 as regards the function to Manage railway stations & depots.
 Higher standardisation and harmonisation in the operations for stations & depots will increase performance of the railway system in its interface with the customer.
-Outcomes included in FA5 will collaborate to this objective rules for for
+Outcomes included in FA5 will collaborate to this objective

-SP IP • CCS principles, operational concept, functional architecture and requirements for specialized railway areas like shunting yards, shunting • FA1.
+SP IP • CCS principles, operational concept, functional architecture and requirements for specialized railway areas like shunting yards, shunting FA1.
 System requirements and data set interfaces for the connection TMS & CTC, and automated yards